sidney-eliot/3d-artists-handbook/content/texture-maps.md

 >**Bump displacement:**
 >Alters geo looks best but terrible render times.
 Can be combined with normal map.
 Only use when making displacement through mixing noise.
 >
->You should only ever use bump maps if you are using pre made textures which are bump.
+>You should only ever use bump maps if you are using pre-made textures which are bump.
 >
 >Video on the 3 bump methods: https://youtu.be/_dU3DONwSzU